Notable People

 Michelle Goldberg matters because she helped normalize a form of liberal commentary that treats ideology as a field assignment rather than a slogan war.

-She is interested in Christian nationalism, reproductive politics, reactionary feminism, democratic decay, and the emotional life of political fear not because these are fashionable controversies, but because she sees them as connected.
+She is interested in Christian nationalism, reproductive politics, reactionary feminism, democratic decay, and the emotional life of political fear because she sees them as connected.
 Her work assumes that culture war is never just culture war.
-It is always a way institutions are being tested, captured, or made absurd.
+It is a way institutions are being tested, captured, or made absurd.

 That is why her better columns tend to last longer than the day's outrage cycle.